 Exploration drilling across the Project Area suggests that the regolith is not commonly saturated.
-Groundwater monitoring conducted within the Study Area includes four monitoring bores intersecting the regolith (GW06s, GW12s, GW16s and GW21s at the Olive Downs Project).
-The location of these bores is shown in Figure 5-2.
-Of these bores, two (GW06s and GW16s) have remained dry (unsaturated) between June 2017 and February 2019.
+Groundwater monitoring conducted within the Study Area includes four monitoring bores intersecting the regolith (GW06s, GW12s, GW16s and GW21s at the Olive Downs Project) with the location of these bores shown in Figure 5-2.
+Two of the regolith (GW06s and GW16s) bores have remained dry (unsaturated) between June 2017 and February 2019.
 However, bore GW12s which is located along Ripstone Creek, records a saturated thickness of around 23 m in the regolith, while bore GW21s has a saturated thickness of less than 1 m.